 CREATE is leading a cross-campus initiative to increase awareness of, and research in, the intersection of race, disability and technology.

-In collaboration with six campus partners, CREATE is developing a cross-campus initiative at the intersection of race, disability and technology.
+In collaboration with six campus partners, CREATE is leading a cross-campus initiative at the intersection of race, disability and technology.
 The initiative hosted a Winter Quarter 2023 panel discussion at this intersection to encourage new collaborations, and has put out a call for proposals.

 Our campus partners in this initiative: